NetworkBlockDevice/nbd/doc/proto.md

 S: 124 bytes, zeroes (reserved) (unless `NBD_FLAG_C_NO_ZEROES` was negotiated by the client)

-If the server is unwilling to allow the export, it should close the connection.
+If the server is unwilling to allow the export, it SHOULD close the connection.

 The reason that the flags field is 16 bits large and not 32 as in the